ReasonOnFaith/ReasonOnFaith.github.io/_posts/2016-03-31-dialog-with-ahmadi-muslims.markdown

 I think many, many Ahmadi Muslims (and Muslims generally), can relate.

-My writings are not only for me, it is to give others out their a voice.
+My writings are not only for me, it is to give others out there a voice.
 In fact, you who seek to do the intervention, well, I'd like to do an intervention on you too.
 I want to challenge your assumptions and open your mind and your heart.

 If I get into the weeds right now in discussions with Ahmadis, I am taking away time for the more pressing work I believe in.
 When I have my thoughts organized into words, we'll talk.